AUSTRALIA’S FIRST ‘8’

-Defiance is Ernest Olney Digby’s first Australian 8 Metre yacht.
-The formidable Victorian shipwright and champion helmsman designed and built Defiance in the backyard of his home in Williamstown, Melbourne.
+Defiance is the first Australian designed and built 8 metre, created by Ernest Olney Digby, aformidable Victorian shipwright and champion helmsman designed who built Defiance in the backyard of his home in Williamstown, Melbourne.
 The boat was launched in 1935.
-Digby helmed his own creation to victory, rapidly establishing her as the ‘gun’ boat of her day and the pride of Port Phillip Bay.
+Digby helmed his own ‘8’ to victory, rapidly establishing her as the ‘gun’ boat of her day and the pride of Port Phillip Bay.

 Defiance was aptly named.
 Digby defied all class barriers with his new 8 Metre.
 In a most unusual combination, Digby designed, built and raced his own yacht — at a time when large metre boats were the preserve of the very wealthy and the royalty of Europe, not hardworking shipwrights from ‘struggle town’ in Williamstown, Victoria.